 - Google Duplex – using a combination of neural networks and cloud-based services, Duplex was the prototype AI system that was meant to “accomplish real-world tasks over the phone.”
 Basically, the assistant chatbot provides a platform of interaction for business agents, to which products and services are added automatically.
 Some of the concepts developed in this project were later incorporated into Google Assistant updates.

 - Endurance Bots – dementia may not cause physical disability, but its impairment of mental functions can cause just as much damage.
 The developers of Endurance sought to mitigate such physiological restraints by communicating with the patients.
-Each conversation is recorded, and then automatically analyzed for certain deviations that might be a symptom of specific memory loss issues.
-This also provides temporary emotional relief, as the chatbot is also designed to engage in conversations empathetically.
+Each conversation is recorded and then automatically analyzed for certain deviations that might be a symptom of specific memory loss issues.
+This also provides a temporary emotional relief, as the chatbot is also designed to engage in conversations empathetically.

 - Casper (Insomnobot 3000) – having the urge to call or text someone suddenly when you can’t sleep?
 Well, Casper covers that for you without bothering your soundly sleeping buddies.
-In this instance, smart is used as a techno-slang term though, rather than an actual metric of its aptitude; it is designed with a “sassy” attitude.
+In this instance, smart is used as a techno-slang term, though, rather than an actual metric of its aptitude; it is designed with a “sassy” attitude.
 The bot is built to initially amuse insomniacs trying it out for the very first time, as it can throw out some really snarky buddy responses when it interacts.
-At the moment it has its limitations, but definitely worth checking out again a few years.
+At the moment, it has its limitations, but definitely worth checking out again in a few years.

 - Roof.ai – this one is a real-estate business bot.
 Vehicles and homes are probably some the most tedious things that representatives are always expected to show and explain to customers.
-Hence a chatbot that not only provides, but also gives good rough estimates on why the potential client would actually need them, is instantly a candidate for the smartest chatbot.
+Hence a chatbot that not only provides but also gives good rough estimates on why the potential client would actually need them is instantly a candidate for the smartest chatbot.
 Of course, it’s not completely perfect, with a few generic “in-between” responses here and there.
 But you’d be convinced that it is almost perfect when you start talking to it.